Laetitia Ky

-Laetitia Ky (born 1996, Abidjan) is a feminist artist from Ivory Coast who creates sculptures from her hair, and is seen by many as a figurehead in the natural hair movement.
+Laetitia Ky (born 1996, Abidjan) is a feminist artist from Ivory Coast who creates sculptures from her hair.
+She is seen by many as a figurehead in the natural hair movement.

 Biography

 Ky was born in 1996 and grew up in Abidjan; her parents divorced when she was young.
 She has a degree in Business Administration from Institut national polytechnique Félix Houphouët-Boigny in Yamoussoukro.
 After graduating, Ky decided to pursue the arts rather than business, and began to teach herself to sew, with the intent of having a career in fashion.

 After Ky began losing hair at age 16, she gained interest in the American natural hair movement; she has stated that, "despite living in a country full of black women," she had never before seen a black woman with natural hair.

 Career

 After a Facebook account she followed shared a photo album of twentieth-century, pre-colonial African women in 2016, Ky was inspired to sculpt her hair in a manner similar to the featured women.
 She posted her sculptures to Instagram; inspired by the positive response from other black women, she continued to regularly post hair sculptures.
 In 2017, after one of her sculptures went viral, Ky began getting approached by international magazines.

 In 2017, Ky hosted her first "Ky Braids" workshop to teach the art-form to others.

 A music collaboration followed with Di'Ja, whose hair she covered in printed wax cloth inspired by the hair of Himba women.

 Ky launched her fashion brand in 2018.
 Named Kystroy, it aims to be inclusive, using body positive language to describe clothing sizes for example.

 Ky's work was featured in the 2022 Venice Biennale, inside the Ivory Coast Pavilion.

 In the same year, LIS10 Gallery presented in Arezzo "Empow’Hair", her first solo show, together with a Marco Rambaldi's installation.

 Ky is represented by Lis10 Gallery in Arezzo and Paris.